Trevor Bauer: Pitching style

-Pitch doctoring controversy
+Sticky stuff controversy

-Bauer has been one of several players at the heart of a pitch doctoring controversy in MLB, which concerns the use of resin-infused grip enhancers to improve spin rate on pitches.
+Bauer has been one of several players at the heart of the 2021 sticky stuff controversy in MLB, which concerns the use of resin-infused grip enhancers to improve spin rate on pitches.
 In February 2020, Bauer helped publicize the story when he spoke with HBO's Real Sports with Bryant Gumbel about the use of pine tar and other foreign substances, estimating that "70 percent of the pitchers in the league use some sort of technically illegal substance on the ball."
 MLB began investigating the use of such substances during the 2021 season, and The Athletic reported at the start of April that some of Bauer's game balls had been removed for inspection after sources claimed that the balls were sticky to the touch, with visible markings.
-Speculation that Bauer had been using grip-enhancing substances increased after the spin rate on his fastball dropped by more than 200 rpm following an announcement from MLB that the league would begin enforcing their rules on pitch doctoring.
-Despite this speculation, no conclusive evidence has determined that Bauer has been using grip-enhancing substances.
+Speculation that Bauer had been using grip-enhancing substances increased after the spin rate on his fastball dropped by more than 200 rpm following an announcement from MLB that the league would begin enforcing their rules on foreign substances.
+Despite this speculation, no conclusive evidence has determined that Bauer had used grip-enhancing substances.